Microsoft/IntuneDocs.pt-pt/intune/protect/windows-hello.md

 - Expiração do PIN (dias)
 - Memorizar histórico de PIN

-## <a name="further-information"></a>Informações adicionais
+## <a name="next-steps"></a>Próximos passos

-Para obter mais informações sobre o Windows Hello para empresas, consulte [o guia](https://technet.microsoft.com/library/mt589441.aspx) na documentação do Windows 10.
+For more information about Windows Hello for Business, see [the guide](https://technet.microsoft.com/library/mt589441.aspx) in the Windows 10 documentation.